 - Do not include the 'show' segment of the API name and convert the new first letter of the API to lower-case:

 showCommentsUI will be commentsUI

-*A notable exception to this is socialize.showLoginUI which is still showLoginUI in both Android and iOS SDKs.
-Though this method is not currently supported in the Cordova SDK.
+*A notable exception to this is socialize.showLoginUI which is still showLoginUI in both Android and iOS SDKs and not currently supported in the Cordova SDK.